 Holy, Holy, Holy Lord God of hosts.
 Heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.

 About 2,750 years ago, a holy man was sitting in the recently rebuilt Temple at Jerusalem, minding his own business and saying his prayers.
 His eyes were directed towards the Holy of Holies, while his mind was on the things of heaven.
-As he gazed, it seemed to him that the whole scene slowly melted away before his very eyes and instead of the temple lately built by King Jehoash, he found himself gazing into the heavenly temple itself, of which the Jerusalem structure was only a very inadequate copy.
+As he gazed, it seemed to him that the whole scene slowly melted away before his very eyes and instead of the temple lately built by King Jehoash, he found himself gazing into the heavenly temple itself, of which the edifice at Jerusalem was only a very inadequate copy.
 We are privileged to have his very own description of what he saw: In the year that King Uzziah died I saw the Lord sitting upon a throne, high and lifted up; and his train filled the temple.
 Above him stood the seraphim; each had six wings: with two he covered his face, and with two he covered his feet, and with two he flew.
 And one called to another and said: "Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory."
-And the foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke."
-(Isaiah 6:1-4)
+And the foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke. " (Isaiah 6:1-4)

 As we come to this part of the Mass, we too are in God's earthly temple saying our prayers.
-Isaiah saw only a vision of heaven, but for us heaven is about to open up and invite us in.
-Heaven is no other than where God is, and the Mass is about to make that presence a reality in our midst.
-As heaven opens before us, the same Seraphim continue their unceasing hymn which Isaiah heard, and we are invited to join in.
+Isaiah saw only a vision of heaven, but for us heaven itself is about to open up and invite us in.
+Heaven is no other than where God is, and the Mass is about to make that presence a sacramental reality in our midst.
+As heaven opens before us, we are invited to join our glad voices to that unending hymn, sung by the Seraphim, which Isaiah first listened to in awesome wonderment.

-Even if our choiring is not so brilliant and, as most Catholics do, we fear to open our mouths too wide or turn up the volume, we can nevertheless be assured that the doorposts and thresholds of our church are shaking and the temple is filled with smoke - because God, with his Choir of Angels, is there.
+Even if our choiring is not so brilliant and, as most Catholics, we fear to open our mouths too wide or to turn up the volume, we can nevertheless be assured that the doorposts and thresholds of our church are shaking and the temple is filled with smoke - because God is there, with his eternally and perfectly rehearsed Choir of Angels!

 Filled with smoke?
-Clouds in the Scriptures are always symbolic of the presence of God; He appeared as a pillar of cloud in the desert as he led his people to the Promised Land; He was shrouded in cloud as he gave the Law and Covenant to his People on Mount Sinai; God enveloped Jesus and his companions in a cloud on the Mount of Transfiguration; and the last sight we have of Christ on earth is before a cloud finally hides him from our view.
+Clouds in the Scriptures are always symbolic of the presence of God; He appeared as a pillar of cloud in the desert as He led his people to the Promised Land; He was shrouded in cloud as He gave the Law and Covenant to his People on Mount Sinai; God enveloped Jesus and his companions in a cloud on the Mount of Transfiguration; and the last sight the disciples had of Christ was before a cloud finally hid him from their sight.
 The clouds of incense still hanging on the still atmosphere of the church after the incensation at the Offertory serve to remind us of this divine presence filling our human space.
 As Isaiah said: I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple.